Canclude

 The math

-Your overall is a weighted average of the sub-scores, rounded to one decimal place (half-up).
-The same photo always produces the same score: we cache by the image's pixel hash, scoped to your account or session.
+Your overall score starts as a weighted average of the sub-scores, rounded to one decimal place with half-up rounding.
+If the same image comes back later, we reuse the cached score by pixel hash, scoped to your account or session.

 The tiers

-The cansultants group the decimal score into five named tiers.
-Tier names are the verdict you take with you.
+The cansultants turn the decimal score into one of five named tiers.
+The number matters.
+The tier is the line you remember.

 Verdicts